tinybirdco/use-case-examples/README.md

 ## Before you begin

+You'll need to be familiar with:

+1. Having a Tinybird Workspace integrated with Git ([docs](https://www.tinybird.co/docs/version-control/working-with-version-control))
+2. Using the Tinybird CLI ([docs](https://www.tinybird.co/docs/cli/overview))
+3. Understanding CI/CD as concepts, and occasionally editing CI/CD scripts ([docs](https://www.tinybird.co/docs/version-control/continuous-integration))

+## Get started

 To make a new Workspace and get yourself set up for any of the tutorials, follow the setup instructions in the [DEVELOPMENT README](DEVELOPMENT/README.md).
 Then, pick an example (see the list below) and follow its README.

 ## What's in the box?

 Each use case tutorial is stored in an individual subfolder and contains all the Workspace resources you'll need: Data Sources, Pipes, API Endpoints, and more.
+They also include links to Pull Requests so you can see a real life version of what your Pull Request(s) might look similar to.

 > Be aware that GitHub doesn't allow running workflows in different subfolders, so it isn't possible to include the CI and CD workflow files in the same use case folder.
 Every CI/CD action is located in `.github/workflows` and has the same folder name as the use case.